 The first step is to determine what you’re looking to gain from participating in undergraduate research.
 Think about the following questions:

-- Do you need to be paid?
-Are you looking to get course credit through directed research, or writing intensive directed research?
+- Are you looking to get course credit through directed research, or writing intensive directed research?

 - Are you looking for a summer opportunity, or something during the academic year?